sjultra/GPM/README.md

 ### Workflow

 - **Admin Configuration**: The `Admin` configures the `Metrics Collection Pipeline` to specify what metrics to collect and when.
-- **Metrics Collection**: The `Metrics Collection Pipeline` connects to each VCS platform (including Azure DevOps, Bitbucket, GitHub, GitLab, and Local repositories) and gathers the defined metrics.
+- **Metrics Collection**: The `Metrics Collection Pipeline` connects to each Git platform (including Azure DevOps, Bitbucket, GitHub, GitLab, and Local repositories) and gathers the defined metrics.
 This process runs on a scheduled basis (e.g., daily).
 - **Data Storage**: Collected metrics are stored in the `Metrics Database`.
 - **Analysis**: The `Data Analyst` accesses the `Metrics Database` to perform analysis, create reports, and derive insights from the data.

 ### Purpose

-This architecture supports an organized and scalable method for collecting and analyzing metrics from multiple VCS platforms.
+This architecture supports an organized and scalable method for collecting and analyzing metrics from multiple Git platforms.
 It allows organizations to gain a comprehensive view of their development activities, enabling better decision-making based on accurate and timely metrics.